Shoot-and-scoot: AS-90

 A refined version are gun manoeuvre areas developed by UK for use by AS-90 batteries when the counter-battery threat is high.
 These areas cover several square kilometres and the guns move around in them in pairs.
 The difficult decision is deciding how long guns can remain in one place before moving.
 This requires judgement about the enemy's counter-battery responsiveness.
 In these areas, the battery's command elements remain in one place and there are various options for replenishing the guns' on-board ammunition.
 The tactic is affected by the rate of fire of the manoeuvring guns and the time it takes them to come out of action.
 However, it is also very wearing on the gun crews and for sustained use relief crews are essential.

 G6 Howitzer

 South African Defence Force G6 Howitzers used the technique very effectively in Angola against Cuban forces in the Battle of Cuito Cuanavale.

+Ukraine

+Trained by the German Bundeswehr, the Ukrainians have been using this tactic during the Russo-Ukrainian War, employing S-200 surface-to-air missile systems against Russian Beriev A-50 surveillance aircraft.